 In March 1977, the lightweight UK celeb magazine Weekend printed an article where David revealed his efforts to please Hjördis, which in light of their real-life problems seems quite tragic.
 The title was ‘Gifts that saved David Niven’s marriage’, although ‘Gifts that David Niven hopes will save his marriage’ might have been more apt:

 “The veteran star is constantly giving his Swedish wife little gifts.
 He’ll tuck some jewellery under a pillow or arrange for a bouquet of flowers to be delivered to her breakfast table.
 Sometimes Niven will tuck a locket in his pocket and pretend to find it accidentally when he and his wife are together again.”

-“Just giving pays me back a hundredfold,” David was quoted as saying.
+“Just giving pays me back a hundredfold,” David was quoted by Weekend.
 Hjördis’ quote seems even more off-centre: “It’s been the basis for our staying so much in love.”